+Is there a conspiracy by the pharmaceutical industry to cover up the benefits of cannabis oil?
 The pharmaceutical industry is always on the lookout for new molecules to test and turn into medicines or treatments.
 And they are also perfectly willing to test natural ingredients.
 For example, aspirin, which has radically improved the outcomes for cardiovascular patients is made from the bark of the willow tree.
 And taxol, which is a very effective treatment for breast cancer, is made from the bark of the pacific yew tree.
 In fact, in the United States patients can be prescribed medical-grade cannabis for easing the symptoms of multiple sclerosis or Parkinson’s Disease.

 However, before any new drug can be approved for medical use, it has to go through rigorous testing processes – the same processes as any product created in a laboratory goes through – and these have not yet been completed, or shown sufficient results in the case of cannabis oil.

+How do these rigorous tests benefit the public?
 These pre-clinical and clinical trials mean that when a new drug goes into production, researchers know whether it is safe, at what dose it is effective and at what dose the side-effects become unreasonable.
 This process takes around ten years.
 If the new drug is either more effective or produces less side effects than the current best treatment, it will go into production.